magento/devdocs/guides/v2.0/extension-dev-guide/test-module.md

 ##{{page.menu_title}}

-Test your module by deploying a Magento Community Edition and adding the module to the project's <code>composer.json</code>.
+Test your module by deploying Magento Community Edition and adding the module to the project's <code>composer.json</code>.
 Marshall the module into the <code>app/code</code> directory.

 {% highlight JSON %}
 "require": {